 Once you open the device-specific report, you will see a chart mapping URL performance based on Status.
 You can also see the number of URLs (not URL groups) under each status.
 Toggle the Poor, Need Improvement, or Good tabs on the performance chart to view the historical user data of how your URLs perform.

 In the “Why URLs aren't considered good” table, examine the list of performance issues and click an example URL to discover more information on the “issue details” page.
-Issue details group by metric (FID, LCP, CLS).
+Issue details group by metric (INP, LCP, CLS).
 Google search console records the time it took for 75% of page requests to be able to react to the metric in the last 28 days.

 The example URL is the one URL search Console displays for the entire URL group.
 The report groups URLs into pages with a similar user experience.
-The LCP, FID, and CLS status reflects this group's status as a whole.
+The LCP, INP, and CLS status reflects this group's status as a whole.

 There may have been some outliers with a better or worse value on some visits; 75% of visits to all URLs within the group experienced the same status.
 It is assumed that these groups use the same framework, so any issues regarding the poor behavior of the group are probably due to the exact root cause.